SmartPolarBear/clox/README.md

 - MSVC 17.0
 - CMAKE, 3.19 and above.

 **Note:** C++20 support of compilers, especially support for `std::format` and concepts are required for compiling most of the codes.
 Now, only Visual Studio 16.9 and above are known to support them all.
 And LLVM 13 may work because it claims its test formatting features are "In progress".
+Also for this reason, only releases for Windows is provided for the present.

 #### Third-party Libraries
 - [microsoft/GSL](https://github.com/microsoft/GSL)